-Odyssey in Athens is a unique study abroad program hosted by the University of Indianapolis at its Athens Campus.
+Odyssey in Athens is a unique study abroad program hosted by Webster University.
 It is designed to afford college students a rich cultural experience in the birthplace of Western civilization while they take accredited, upper-level courses in their chosen fields of study.
 Odyssey students study alongside Greek and other international students, a feature which distinguishes Odyssey in Athens from other study abroad programs and facilitates the process of cultural integration.

 With its extraordinary artistic, intellectual and cultural heritage, Athens is richly endowed with resources for formal study and experiential learning.
-The museums at the Acropolis and the ancient Agora, as well as the National Archeological Museum, the Cycladic Museum, and the Benaki collections, are within minutes of the facilities of the University of Indianapolis Athens.
+The museums at the Acropolis and the ancient Agora, as well as the National Archeological Museum, the Cycladic Museum, and the Benaki collections, are within minutes of the facilities of Webster University

 SCUBA DIVING PROGRAM - If you want to learn to scuba dive, take a PADI (Professional Association of Diving Instructors) Open Water Diver course, the most widely recognized and respected diving certification in the world.
 Within a few days, you can be enjoying the underwater world.